pottekkat/personal-website/content/about.md

 To the end of the year, I got a job offer which brought some positivity in life after spending months in relief camps and rehabilitation activities.
 It was a high paying job in tech and for someone with no idea what to do after college, this was winning the lottery.

 I was only a week out of college when I started to work full-time.
 I was working at a high-growth startup as a product consultant.
 Life was exciting, I was in the city (Kochi ♥), I had my friends living with me and I had the money to live a comfortable life.
-But, in the end, after 7 months, I felt like I had learned everything the job has to offer and I decided to quit my job.
+But, in the end after 7 months, I felt like I had learned everything I can from the job and I decided to quit.
 And I did.
 Without a plan to fall-back on and no idea what I will be doing next.

-It was in January 2020 that I moved out from the city, after quitting my job.
+It was in January 2020 that I moved out from the city after quitting my job.
 Little did I know I was going to turn around my career that year.
 I wanted to be a software engineer so I spent most of my time learning new technologies and started applying for jobs when [COVID-19](https://en.wikipedia.org/wiki/COVID-19) hit.
 It took a toll on my job hunt but I was prepared to take 6-8 months off.
 I started exploring machine learning and deep learning which led to joining a Master's program.

 I was also building deep learning projects and making it open-source.
-I built a project called [NSFW Filter](https://nsfw-filter.com/) which is a browser extension that filters out NSFW content.
+I built a project called [NSFW Filter](https://nsfw-filter.com/), a browser extension that filters out NSFW content from websites.
 The project received a lot of attention and it is still my most popular open-source project.
-It was on GitHub Trending, was [featured on Product Hunt](https://www.producthunt.com/posts/nsfw-filter) and even made it to the [front page of Hacker News](https://news.ycombinator.com/item?id=24251131).
+It topped GitHub Trending, was [featured on Product Hunt](https://www.producthunt.com/posts/nsfw-filter) and even made it to the [front page of Hacker News](https://news.ycombinator.com/item?id=24251131).

 > This led me to a [path in open-source](https://twitter.com/sudo_navendu/status/1446819951902281733) which shaped the rest of my career.